chingdrop/echo-chamber-web/JOURNEY.md

 	- [x] Configure the logging in scrapy
 	- [ ] Create a django management command
 	- [ ] Integrate Scrapy with Celery
+- [ ] Build a spider for crawling Google SERPs
+	- [ ] Use the found code repo for creating a way of searching google
+	- [ ] Implement my custom Rest Adapter for use in the spider
 - [x] Completely rebuild the crawler models, serializers and views
 	- [x] Add a model/serializer/viewset for crawl configs, histories and results